microsoft/hands-on-lab-azure-functions/docs/workshop.md

 - The blob will be stored in the container identified by `STORAGE_ACCOUNT_CONTAINER` which is an environment variable.
 - The blob will be named `{rand-guid}.wav` which resolves to a UUID followed by `.wav`.
-- `STORAGE_ACCOUNT_CONNECTION_STRING` is the name of App setting which contains the connection string that you will use to connect to the blob storage account
+- `STORAGE_ACCOUNT_CONNECTION_STRING` is the name of App setting which contains the connection string that you will use to connect to the blob storage account.
+In a next lab you will discover the usage of managed identities to avoid using connection strings.

 Next, you will need to update the class `AudioUpload` to add the logic for reading the file from the request, and then use `AudioUploadOutput` to perform the blob upload and returning the response.